Saint John NB (New Brunswick Canada)

 St John NB has a long shipbuilding history at the city's drydock (one of the world's largest).
 Until the first decade of the 21st century, the largest shipyard in Canada, Irving Shipbuilding, was an important employer.
 During the 1980s-1990s the shipyard built for the Canadian Navy 9 of 12 Halifax-class multi-purpose patrol frigates.
 However, it failed to buckle to Union pressure and stopped production.

 The cruising season runs from April through November.
 The Port's cruise business contributes ~USD 50 million annually to NB's economy (FY2016 economic impact study data).
-Of the total impact, USD 21,5 million was direct spending (by cruise companies on services, and passengers-crew ashore) and USD 12,5 million in personal income.
+Of the total impact, USD 21,5M was direct spending (by cruise companies on services, and passengers-crew ashore) and USD 12,5M in personal income.
 The cruise port generated and supported 298 direct local jobs.
-In 2022, the Port Authority reported that cruise shipping's annual economic impact was US$ 68 million.
+In 2022, the Port Authority reported that cruise shipping's annual economic impact was US$ 68M.

 In 2016, the cruise port handled a total of 63 ship calls and 143,926 passengers plus 59,003 crew.
-The total impact to the NB's economy was USD 41,5 million.
+The total impact on the NB's economy was USD 41,5 million.

-During season 2017, the port had scheduled a total 64 ship calls and handled 208,818 cruise tourists, (147,736 passengers plus 61,082 crew).
-This was an increase of 3% (over 2016) and USD 49,9 million impact to the New Brunswick's economy (20% increase over 2016).
-The total impact included USD 21,5 million (direct spending) and USD 12,5 million (personal income), plus 298 direct jobs.
+During season 2017, the port handled a total 64 ship calls and 208,818 tourists, (147,736 passengers plus 61,082 crew).
+This was an increase of 3% (over 2016) and USD 49,9M impact on New Brunswick's economy (20% increase over 2016).
+The total impact included USD 21,5M (direct spending) and USD 12,5M (personal income), plus 298 direct jobs.
 In 2017, the port had 12 double cruise ship days (Sept 5, 12, 13, 19, 20, 21, 26, Oct 5, 10, 16, 18, 19), 4 triple (Sept 27, Oct 4, 11, 17), 2 maiden port calls (RCI0Royal Caribbean's Vision of the Seas and TUI's Mein Schiff 6) and 2 Disney Magic visits (Sept 30, Oct 4).
 One of the world's largest passenger ships - Anthem of the Seas, had 4 scheduled visits (Sept 5, 19, Oct 5, 19).

-In August 2021, to Saint John Port Authority was provided ~CAD 1,745 million (~USD 1,4M) for the "container village" project.
+In August 2021, Saint John Port Authority was provided with ~CAD 1,745 million (~USD 1,4M) for the "container village" project.
 This infrastructure project aimed to support both the local tourism industry and the waterfront businesses.

-- The non-repayable contribution included CAD 1,295M from Canada's Federal Government (thru Atlantic Canada Opportunities Agency) and CAD 0,45M from New Brunswick's Government.
+• The non-repayable contribution included CAD 1,295M from Canada's Federal Government (thru Atlantic Canada Opportunities Agency) and CAD 0,45M from New Brunswick's Government.

-- The "container village" is a new waterfront facility consisting of customized TEUs/containers (rented to local businesses, retail chain shops, hospitality companies and vendors), a stage (for live performances), bar lounge, plaza.
+• The "container village" is a new waterfront facility consisting of customized TEUs/containers (rented to local businesses, retail chain shops, hospitality companies and vendors), a stage (for live performances), bar lounge, plaza.

-On Sept 29, 2022, Port St John NB welcomed its 3 millionth cruise ship tourist.
+On Sept 29, 2022, Port St John NB welcomed its 3-millionth cruise ship tourist.
 The occasion was celebrated with a special harbor fireworks show at Fundy Quay.

 Saint John NB cruise terminal

-In August 2015 was announced that Port St John NB will start dredging / deepening of the harbour.
 The 7-year project (completed in 2022, budgeted USD 205 million) included major works at West Side's cargo ship facilities and piers, as well as dredging of the port's main navigation channel.

 The main channel was deepened with 1.6 m (to 10 m / 33 ft), which allowed access and docking of larger-sized cruise ships.